lsst-dm/dm_dev_guide/getting-started/onboarding.rst

 #.
 Send your https://community.lsst.org username to your T/CAM.

 #.
 Follow emailed directions to set up your LSST account (including email), NCSA account, and Slack account.

-#.
-Once you're on Slack, send your Google username to `#dm-admin-support <https://lsstc.slack.com/archives/dm-admin-support>`__ to access DM calendars.

 .. _onboarding-tcam-checklist: